Guidance Counselor

 For example, Wake Forest University in Winston-Salem, North Carolina, provides a fully online CACREP-accredited master’s of arts in counseling.
 This program is directed towards professionals who are already working and are unable to commit two years to full-time, on-campus instruction.
 This may include teachers already working in a school district or other people who are interested in a career change.

 All accredited programs require a set number of supervised experience hours or internships.
-These on-hand experiences allow students to observe working guidance counselors in action while taking on limited duties that allow them to learn by doing.
+These hands-on experiences allow students to observe working guidance counselors in action while taking on limited duties that enable them to learn by doing.

 Looking for a step-by-step guide to a career as a guidance counselor?
 Look no further than the guide below.